 The requirement that the articles of organization authorize the classes and number of shares is a state law designed to protect shareholders.
 Shareholders must vote to change the articles of incorporation.
 It cannot be done unilaterally by the board.
 While the board may vote to issue any of the authorized shares, it cannot go further than that.
 This protects shareholders against dilution of their ownership interest by board action beyond issuance of the authorized shares.

-Next Article: Common and Preferred Shares Back to: LAW, RISK, and TRANSACTIONS
+Next Article: Common and Preferred Shares

 How Many Shares should a Corporation Authorize?